Kodiak bear: Changes in land status

-In 1971, the Alaska Native Claims Settlement Act (ANCSA) resolved many long-standing land issues with aboriginal Alaskans statewide.
+In 1971, the Alaska Native Claims Settlement Act (ANCSA) resolved many long-standing land issues with Aboriginal Alaskans statewide.
 The impacts were felt strongly on the archipelago as large areas were conveyed to the Native corporations.
-Federal management of the National Forest lands on Afognak was transferred to Native Corporation ownership with passage of the Alaska National Interest Lands Conservation Act in 1980 (ANILCA), and the Kodiak National Wildlife Refuge lost control of 310,000 acre of prime bear habitat (more than 17% of refuge lands).
+Federal management of the National Forest lands on Afognak was transferred to Native Corporation ownership with the passage of the Alaska National Interest Lands Conservation Act in 1980 (ANILCA), and the Kodiak National Wildlife Refuge lost control of 310,000 acre of prime bear habitat (more than 17% of refuge lands).

 In 1975, construction of a logging road began on Afognak Island, and timber harvesting began in 1977.
 In 1979, work began on an environmental impact statement for the Terror Lake hydroelectric project on Kodiak Island.
 That project included an earthen dam on Terror Lake with Kodiak National Wildlife Refuge and a 6 mi tunnel through a mountain ridge to a penstock and powerhouse in the Kizhuyak River drainage.
 The hydro project was the first significant invasion of inland bear habitat on Kodiak Island.
-To address the opposition encountered from the public and agencies, a mitigation settlement was negotiated in 1981 which included brown bear research and establishment of the Kodiak Brown Bear Trust.
+To address the opposition encountered from the public and agencies, a mitigation settlement was negotiated in 1981 which included brown bear research and the establishment of the Kodiak Brown Bear Trust.
 The hydroelectric project was completed in 1985.
 Human alteration of bear habitat on Kodiak and Afognak Islands spurred renewed interest and funding for bear research on the archipelago, resulting in a surge of baseline and applied bear research on Kodiak through the 1980s and 1990s.

 Bears were not directly harmed by the Exxon Valdez oil spill in 1989, although some were displaced from traditional feeding and traveling areas by cleanup crews.
 No one was injured by a bear, and no Kodiak bears were killed.
 To mitigate the adverse impacts of the spill, Exxon reached a settlement with the state and federal governments.
 Paradoxically, the impacts of the oil spill and the subsequent cleanup and settlement proved to be beneficial to bears on Kodiak.
 Bear-safety training exposed thousands of workers to factual information about bears, and money from the settlement fund was used for funding land acquisitions.
-By the close of the 20th century, over 80% of the refuge lands that had been lost as a result of ANCSA and ANILCA were reinstated into the refuge, either through direct purchase or by means of conservation easements.
+By the close of the 20th century, over 80% of the refuge lands that had been lost as a result of ANCSA and ANILCA were reinstated into the refuge, either through direct purchase or utilizing conservation easements.
 Lands were also purchased in America, Westtown, and Shuyak Islands and transferred into state ownership.
-The Kodiak Brown Bear Trust coordinated a coalition of sportsmen and other wildlife conservation groups from around the nation to lobby for use of settlement funds to acquire Kodiak lands.
+The Kodiak Brown Bear Trust coordinated a coalition of sportsmen and other wildlife conservation groups from around the nation to lobby for the use of settlement funds to acquire Kodiak lands.
 The groups also directly contributed funding to protect small parcels of important bear habitat around the islands.